litespeedtech/lscache_wp/litespeed-cache/readme.txt

 = Are my images optimized? =

-LSCWP does not do anything with your images.
+Yes we do.
+LSCWP v1.6+ can optimize your images.

-If you want to optimize your images, we recommend trying a plugin like [ShortPixel](https://shortpixel.com/h/af/CXNO4OI28044/).
-It can reduce your site's images up to 90%.

 = How do I get WP-PostViews to display an updating view count? =